 And I could go on, but I won’t.
 If you fancy some further reading, have a read of the contract yourself here.
 I’d love to hear what you think.

-I would also love to hear your thoughts on what you’re working on or blogging about and what content you’d like to see on my blog.
-You can find me on all the usual types of social media or drop me an email at email@example.com.
+You can find me on all the usual social media platforms or drop me an email at firstname.lastname@example.org.
+Get in touch.
 I don’t bite, I promise!

 Disclaimer: Anything posted in this blog is for general information only and is not intended to provide legal advice on any general or specific matter.